-Share iolding Name of Investor Name of Subsidiary Principal activity December 31, 2021 December 31, 2020 Swancor Swancor Advanced Materials Producing and selling Vinyl Ester Resins and light composite material resins 64.04% 64.04% (Note5) Swancor Advanced Materials Swancor (Tianjin) Wind Blade Materials Co., Ltd. (Swancor (Tianjin)) Producing and selling of energy conservation wind power laminar resins 100% 100% Swancor Advanced Materials Swancor(Jiangsu) New Materials Co., Ltd. (Swancor(Jiangsu)) Producing and selling of energy conservation wind power laminar resins 100% 100% Swancor Advanced Materials Swancor (HK) Investment Co., Ltd.(Swancor (HK)) Investing and holding of subsidiaries 100% 100% Swancor (HK) Swancor Ind(M) SDN.BHD.
+Share cholding Name of Investor Name of Subsidiary Principal activity December 31, 2022 December 31, 2021 Strategic Swancor Advanced Materials Co., Ltd. (Swancor Advanced Materials)(Note 1) Producing and selling Viny1 Ester Resins and light composite material resins 15.20% 15.20% Swancor Swancor Advanced Materials Producing and selling Vinyl Ester Resins and light composite material resins 64.04% 64.04% Swancor Advanced Materials Swancor (Tianjin) Wind Blade Materials Co., Ltd. (Swancor (Tianjin)) Producing and selling of energy conservation wind power laminar resins 100% 100% Swancor Advanced Materials Swancor (Jiangsu) New Materials Co., Ltd. (Swancor (Jiangsu)) Producing and selling of energy conservation wind power laminar resins 100% 100% Swancor Advanced Materials Swancor (HK) Investment Co., Ltd. (Swancor (HK)) Investing and holding of subsidiaries 100% 100% Swancor (HK) Swancor Ind(M) SDN.BHD.
 (Swancor Ind(M)) Producing and selling Vinyl Ester Resins and light composite material resins 100% 100% Swancor (HK) Swancor Highpolymer Co., Ltd. (Swancor Highpolymer) Producing and selling Vinyl Ester Resins and light composite material resin 100% 100%

-Note 1: The original name is Swancor (Shanghai) Fine Chemical Co., Ltd.

-- Note 2: A resolution was decided during the Board of Directors meeting held on December 31, 2020, to determine whether to repurchase the 600 thousand shares within the period from January 1 to June 30, 2021 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees in the six months ended June 30, 2021.
-For the six months ended June 30, 2021, the Group had repurchased 133 thousand of the above shares, resulting in its shareholding ratio to increase from 86.42% to 86.63% and recognized the amount of \$346 thousand as capital surplus. - Note 3: A resolution was decided during the Board of Directors meeting held on August 4, 2021, to determine whether to repurchase the 600 thousand shares within the period from August 4, 2021 to February 4, 2022 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees in the six months ended December 31, 2021.
-For the years ended December 31, 2021, the Group had repurchased 183 thousand of the above shares, resulting in its shareholding ratio to increase from 86.63% to 86.71% and recognized the amount of \$91 thousand as capital surplus. - Note 4: On November 5, 2021, The Board of Directors of the Company determined to transfer 183 thousand of treasury shares to employees.
+- Note 1: The original name is Swancor (Shanghai) Fine Chemical Co., Ltd., which changed the name to Swancor Advanced Materials Co., Ltd. In July 2017 of the Republic of China. - Note 2: A resolution was decided during the Board of Directors meeting held on August 4, 2021, to determine whether to repurchase the 600 thousand shares within the period from August 4, 2021 to February 4, 2022 at the price of \$10 to \$10.20 per share, as treasury shares, to transfer to employees in the six months ended December 31, 2021.
+For the years ended December 31, 2021, the Group had repurchased 183 thousand of the above shares, resulting in its shareholding ratio to increase from 86.63%, to 86.71% and recognized the amount of \$91 thousand as capital surplus. - Note 3: On November 5, 2021, the Board of Directors of Sunwell Carbon Fiber Composite determined to transfer 183 thousand of treasury shares to employees.
 The treasury shares had been transferred in November, 2021, the Group resulting in its shareholding ratio to decrease from 86.71% to 86.42%, and decrease the capital surplus amounting to \$323 thousand.